dib-lab/2022-paper-genomic-tax-redundancy/manuscript.md

 There are 73 genera (of 16686) with no perfectly identfying hashes, and 8 families (of 4107), and 4 orders (out of 1593).
 However many of these (all of these? :) are pathological cases where there are very few genomes at the given taxonomic rank.

-CTB: fix the numbers above to reflect some of the weird edge cases we found :)
+CTB: fix these numbers to reflect some of the weird edge cases we found :)

 Conclusion of this results section for discussion: it is straightforward to do taxonomic identification of sequencing data against GTDB.